Andy Kerr

 Reports

-Gold Ray Dam, Rogue River, removed in 2010
+Gold Ray Dam Rogue River.
+Removed in 2010.

-Savage Rapids Dam, Rogue River, removed in 2009
+Savage Rapids Dam.
+Rogue River.
+Removed in 2009.

-Three Mile Falls Dam, Umatilla River
+Three Mile Falls Dam, Umatilla River.
+Unfortunately, still there.

 Links